 For those who love to write, eBook self-publishing is a good way to earn passive income once the work is put in.
 With sites like Amazon and E-junkie, it’s never been easier to get your writing out there.

 Flexibility and buildable skills define this job.
 Once you’ve got a portfolio built, it’s easy to score well-paid freelance jobs on any one of the many, many freelance sites out there.
-Additionally, it’s not impossible to get contract writing work, or location-free direct hire work, that can sustain you for long periods of time.

 5. Customer Support

 Location independent customer support careers are another expanding field.
 All it takes to be successful in this career is a computer with wifi, call or chat software, and great customer services skills.
 Even more opportunities are available to those with specialized skills.